franklin113/Watchout-Companion/README.md

 C:\Users\Username\AppData\Roaming\Companion\DB

 There aren't many comments in the code yet and there are some extra files in there.
 I'll clean this up soon.
 Just run main.py.

+Python 3.5+ because it uses pathlib.
+This could be changed if needed.